-Narcolepsy is a very serious form of sleep disorder, a neurological disease that manifests in the form of sleep attacks, occurs suddenly, it can occur anywhere.
-Moreover, wakefulness function is temporarily interrupted.
-Narcolepsy is a morbid event that occurs in repeated crises of varying duration, characterized by an urgent and uncontrollable need to sleep, which can not be opposed, accompanied by short episodes of loss of muscle tone.
-Sleep attacks occur regularly, the sleep immediately turns into dreams, without the non-REM phase.
+Narcolepsy is a very serious sleeping disorder.
+It is a neurological disease that manifests in the form of sleep attacks.
+These attacks occur suddenly and may happen anywhere.
+It is a morbid disorder that occurs in repeated crises of varying duration, characterized by an urgent and uncontrollable need to sleep.
+This urge cannot be fought, and it is accompanied by short episodes of loss of muscle control.
+These sleep attacks occur regularly, and immediately turns into dreaming without the non-REM phase.

-The main symptom is the sudden falling asleep episodes that can occur at any time.
-The unexpected siesta usually lasts half an hour, after which the patient wakes up voluntary.
+The main symptom is the episodes of falling asleep suddenly, which can occur at any time.
+These unexpected siestas usually last half an hour, after which the patient wakes up voluntarily.
 These episodes usually occur several times a day and are accompanied by other symptoms that vary from patient to patient, which makes this disease difficult to diagnose.

 Narcolepsy diagnosis is based on symptoms described by patients.
-In the absence of certainty, the doctor may also ask an electroencephalogram: it will look like the person with narcolepsy will fall directly into the phase of paradoxical sleep without passing through the first stage of sleep, as it happens to most people.
+In the absence of certainty, the doctor may also ask for an electroencephalogram: it will look like the person with narcolepsy will fall directly into the phase of paradoxical sleep without passing through the first stage of sleep, which happens to most people.

-Narcolepsy evolution may take until the end of life.
-It is not a serious condition itself, but may have disastrous consequences if the patient sleeps in a place or a moment that requires attention.
-This disease requires vigilance on the patient activities and some activities may be prohibited (driving).
+Narcolepsy is not a very serious condition itself, but may have disastrous consequences if the patient sleeps in a place or a moment that requires attention.
+This disease requires vigilance on the patient’s activities because some may be prohibited, such as driving.

-Even if they sleep enough in the night, narcoleptics tend to fall asleep in the middle of a meeting or watching a movie at the cinema.
-This sleep disorder can be a real social handicap and it can affect all the life aspects, from work to sexual life and taking care of children.
+Even if they sleep enough in the night, narcoleptics tend to fall asleep in the middle of meetings or watching a movie at the cinema.
+This sleep disorder can be a real social handicap and it can affect all aspects of life, from work, parenting, and even sexual activities.